parvapar1kh/Research-Proposal-ML-Based-Encryption/README.md

 ## Files in This Repository

-- `Research Proposal ML-Based Encryption`: A formal proposal integrating the literature review with methodology, goals, and future applications
+- `Research Proposal ML-Based Encryption.pdf`: A formal proposal integrating the literature review with methodology, goals, and future applications

 ---